 Report Examines How Breakthroughs Emerge from Long-Term, High-Risk Research

-A report titled Back-Casting Breakthrough Research in the Transportation Sector presents a historical analysis of breakthrough research in highway transportation on behalf of the Federal Highway Administration's (FHWA) Exploratory Advanced Research (EAR) Program.
+A report titled Back-Casting Breakthrough Research in the Transportation Sector presents a historical analysis of breakthrough research in highway transportation on behalf of FHWA's EAR Program.
 The report provides a better understanding of how transportation-related breakthroughs emerge from long-term, high-risk research so that the EAR Program and other research and development programs can hone their assessments of potential impacts from the selection of topics to the transitioning of Program results through applied research.
 The results from this exercise could assist in setting realistic expectations about the time and paths from scientific and technology breakthroughs to implementation.

 The report draws four conclusions.
 First, research breakthroughs require an environment of sustained public-sector support for research.
 Second, breakthrough research outcomes offer solutions to vexing transportation problems and clear benefits for end users.
 Third, research breakthroughs build on and combine related technological developments across multiple disciplines or by combined expertise across fields.
 Fourth, breakthroughs require iterative experimental studies and pilot deployments to help ensure widespread acceptance.
 For more information, read the full report here.

 EAR Program Marks 10 Years of Research Results

 FHWA's EAR Program published the EAR Program Research Results catalog, which was updated to include summary descriptions of research results through 2018.
 The catalog's publication marks the 10th anniversary of the EAR Program providing research results.
 The EAR Program addresses longer term, higher risk breakthrough research with the potential for improving the planning, building, renewing, and operating of safe, congestion-free, and environmentally sound transportation facilities.